CSIS-iLab/health-commission/_posts/2018-05-08-the-gathering-health-storm-inside-north-korea.md

 - _authors/jimmy-kolker.md
 - _authors/nancy-lindborg.md
 - _authors/christine-wormuth.md
-excerpt: Health realities in North Korea are grim, poorly understood, and seldom studied as part of the larger problem of potential instability on the Korean peninsula.
+excerpt: A nurse tends to new-born infants in a ward at the Pyongyang Maternity Hospital during a government-organised media tour in Pyongyang on May 7, 2016.
 content_type: commentary
 themes:
 - _themes/global-disorder.md